 Visit sacred sites in Kharkhorin, the ancient Mongolian capital, and East Gobi.

 Witness the morning chanting of the Erdene Zuu lamas in one of the very few temples that survived the purges of the 1930s and experience the revival of religious practices in the land of the Gobi reincarnate lama, Danzanravjaa.

 Begin preparing for an Independent Study Project (ISP) or Internship and Seminar from day one of the program.
 Meet potential advisors to brainstorm ideas, refine topics, and finalize your project proposal or internship plans.
 With an ISP you’ll conduct fieldwork possible only in Mongolia.
 With an internship, you’ll get international professional experience in a remarkable setting.
 ISPs and internships may be conducted in national parks, among nomadic families, or with NGOs in the city.
 Many students return to Mongolia continue their studies or internship.

-Discuss current issues with recent members of Mongolia’s democratically Parliament.
+Discuss current issues with recent members of Mongolia’s democratically elected Parliament.